Mondei1/Observer-Backend/README.md

 ```sh
 cd Observer-Backend/
 ```
-3. Install all dependencies (this can take a while, depends on your network):
+3. Install all NodeJS dependencies for this project (this can take a while, depends on your network):
 ```sh
 npm install
 ```